• Available plans include 4GB, 10GB, 15GB, and Unlimited which you pay for in advance (3-month, 6-month, or 12-month terms)

-Mint launched an unlimited data plan last year that's only slightly more expensive than its tiered options.
+Mint launched an unlimited data plan last year that's only slightly more expensive than its tiered options, making it one of the best unlimited data plans out there.
 It also happens to be cheaper than the $40 unlimited plan available at Visible, at least when you figure in Mint's discounted pricing.
 There are some caveats to Mint's unlimited plan, though.

 First, like unlimited plans for practically all carriers, it's not unlimited in the most straightforward sense of the word.
 Mint deprioritizes your data after 35GB has been used up, meaning that you'll still get service, but speeds will slow.
 Typically, carriers try to dance around this with jargon, but Mint's site paints it clear as day, stating "customers using >35GB/mo will experience lower speeds."

 What's more, unlimited customers have their video streams capped at standard-definition, 480p quality; this limitation doesn't exist for 3GB, 8GB or 12GB users.
 Unlimited subscribers also don't get unlimited hotspot usage, as that runs out after just 5GB.
 Therefore, if feeding your phone's data connection to your laptop, tablet or another device is very important to you, you're better off going with the 12GB-per-month tiered plan.